NachtRaveVL/BY8X01-16P-Arduino/README.md

 There are several defines inside of the library's header file that allows for more fine-tuned control.

+It is recommended to avoid editing library files directly and instead copy these into your own project and uncomment/define, as desired, before the include directive to this library, or through custom build flags.

 In BY8X01-16P.h:
 ```Arduino
 // Uncomment this define to disable usage of the Scheduler library on SAM/SAMD architecures.